-Attorney Ana M. Lopez has over 13 years of experience in Personal Injury.
-She has worked on wrongful death, catastrophic accidents, trucking accidents, premises liability matter, and products liability matters, Whether from a motor vehicle accident, pedestrian accident, boating accident, or slip and fall, if you’ve been injured in Florida, personal injury laws should be at the top of your list of things to investigate.
+Attorney Ana M. Lopez has over 14 years of experience in Personal Injury law.
+She has worked on wrongful death, catastrophic accidents, motor vehicle accidents, trucking accidents, premises liability matters, and products liability matters.
+Whether from a motor vehicle accident, pedestrian accident, boating accident, or slip and fall, if you have been injured in Florida, our law firm will be able to help you navigate the claims process.

 To win your case, you must show that another person was careless, or negligent, and that carelessness caused your injury.

 If your accident was recent, you’ll want to move quickly to preserve evidence.
 Here are a few tips to follow after an accident that injures you:

 - Write down everything you can remember about how the injury occurred

 - Get the names and contact information of any witnesses to the incident

 - Report the incident to the proper authorities (for example, animal control for a dog bite or the local sheriff’s or police department for a boating accident)